unlocomqx/addons-docs/docs/src/dynamicproduct/17-custom-scripts.md

 You can change the module position by changing the `dp_hook` variable and set it to any selector or html element.
-The module will then be positioned after the selected hook.
+The module will then be positioned inside the selected hook.
+If you want to position the module after the hook, you can use the `dp_hook_after` variable.
 Examples:

 ```js